contao/docs/docs/manual/installation/system-requirements.en.md

 `mod_rewrite` to be enabled in your Apache web server so that URLs like `https://example.com/contao/install` will work.
 If either of these conditions are not met, only URLs like `https://example.com/index.php/contao/install` will work.

-You will also need to enable the `Options FollowSymlinks` directive for your `Directory` as Contao uses symlinks.
+You will also need to enable the `Options SymLinksIfOwnerMatch` directive for your `Directory` as Contao uses symlinks.

 The minimum `VirtualHost` configuration would look like this for example (exchange `…/public` for `…/web` in Contao 4.9 or older):